 In this article, we’ll explain how payments for marketplaces work, assess some different marketplace payment options, and help you discover the best marketplace payment solution for your business.

-How do marketplace payment platforms work?
+How do payments for marketplaces work?

-Marketplace platform payments are different to a normal ecommerce payment flow.
+Marketplace and platform payments are different to a normal ecommerce payment flow.
 When a buyer makes a payment on an ecommerce website, the money goes from the buyer to the seller (though there’s more going on behind the scenes, involving payment gateways, acquirers, and others).

 In online marketplace payments, you’re acting as the connecting platform for the buyers and sellers – and often making money by charging a commission on the transactions between them.
 You can do this in several ways.